OpenEducationAnalytics/OEA-Gh-Pages/_best_practices_for_contributing/second_item.md

 title:
 step: 2
 ---
-Follow the guidelines and quality rubric provided for contributing each asset type.
+Follow the creation kits, guidelines and quality rubric provided for contributing each asset type.